JGAguado/ElectroLab/docs/source/faq.rst

 I accidentally inverted the polarity of a component that was marked as polarized, what can I do?
-    If the component seems damaged from outside or the circuit doesn’t work after fixing it, it is clear that you will need to replace it or send it for repair (check :ref:`support:`).
+    If the component seems damaged from outside or the circuit doesn’t work after fixing it, it is clear that you will need to replace it or send it for repair (check :ref:`support`).

 I want to expand the set of sensors to play with other, can I do it?
     Of course!
 Just make sure are components rated for 5V.
 Remember to connect both :term:`GND`